Quattrocento

 The cultural and artistic events of Italy during the period 1400 to 1499 are collectively referred to as the Quattrocento (/ˌkwætroʊˈtʃɛntoʊ, -trəˈ-/ KWAT-roh-CHEN-toh-,_--trə--, /ˌkwɒtroʊˈ-/ KWOT-roh--, /it/), from the Italian word for the number '400', in turn from millequattrocento, '1400'.
 The Quattrocento encompasses the artistic styles of the late Middle Ages (most notably International Gothic), the early Renaissance (beginning around 1425), and the start of the High Renaissance, generally asserted to begin between 1495 and 1500.

 Historical context

-After the decline of the Western Roman Empire in 476, economic disorder and disruption of trade spread across Europe.
-This was the beginning of the Early Middle Ages, which lasted roughly until the 14th century, when trade increased, population began to expand and the people regained their authority.

 In the late Middle Ages, the political structure of the European continent slowly coalesced from small, turbulent fiefdoms into larger, more stable nation states ruled by monarchies.
 In Italy, urban centers arose, populated by merchant and trade classes able to defend themselves.
 Money replaced land as the primary measure of wealth, and increasing numbers of serfs became freedmen.
 The changes in Medieval Italy and the decline of feudalism paved the way for social, cultural, and economic changes.

 The Quattrocento is viewed as the transition from the Medieval period to the age of the Italian Renaissance, principally in the cities of Rome, Florence, Milan, Venice, Naples.
 The period saw the fall of Constantinople to the Ottoman Empire, and it has been compared with the Timurid Renaissance which unfolded at the same time in Central Asia.